Support for the Families with Children with Developmental Disabilities

 She can help you get access to health care services, special education services, crisis services and services from other community agencies.

-“Most of our Parent Support Partners have raised a child with a disability,” said Christine Kennett, F.A.C.T.
+“All of our Parent Support Partners have raised a child with a disability,” said Christine Kennett, F.A.C.T.
 Family Support Partner Supervisor.
 “We know what it is like to feel the guilt of never doing enough and the exhaustion of having too much to do.
 We understand your limitations, and we don’t judge you for them.”

 Your F.A.C.T. parent support partner is the person you can turn to when